Mac OS

 Agent overview

-1. In the main window of the Agent you can view your account information, current IP address, your Billing Plan, and the Subscription expiration date.
+1. In the main window of the Agent, you can view your account information, current IP address, your Billing Plan, and the Subscription expiration date.

 All filtering rules changes can be made in the SafeDNS Dashboard.